Signal model and event reconstruction for the radio detection of inclined air showers: Reconstructing the electromagnetic shower energy

 The strength of the radio emission is strongly correlated with the energy of the electromagnetic shower cascade, i.e., the electromagnetic shower energy.
 It should be stressed that this is slightly different from the fluorescence light seen by optical telescopes which better correlates with the total calorimetric energy (for which other particles like muons have a non-negligible contribution).
-We compute the electromagnetic energy as a sum over the longitudinal energy deposit table provided in the CORSIKA \texttt{DATnnnnnn.long} file from gamma rays, electrons, and positrons (ionization and cut), i.e.,
+We compute the electromagnetic energy as the sum over the longitudinal energy deposit $E_i$ for gamma rays, electrons, and positrons (ionization and cut) as provided in the CORSIKA \texttt{DATnnnnnn.long} files, i.e.,

 It is worth noting that this includes the energy deposit in the ground plane (which is accounted for in the two last rows of this table with the SLANT option).
 In inclined air showers, no clipping effects of the radio emission occur, because the showers can evolve fully before the ground is reached.